ihaseebullah/IMSON/README.md

 1. **Data Extraction Module**:

     - Run the script with appropriate arguments to extract text from images or PDFs.
-Specify the number of pages in the PDF using the `-n` or `--pages` argument.
+Specify the number of pages within the PDF using the `-n` or `--pages` argument.

     ```bash
     python reader.py --help